suedeani/hello-world/README.md

 # hello-world
-Another newbie on the block....
 Starting over.
 Had one set up through company I was working with.
-Want to review things anyway - wasn't able to spend time coding as much as I wanted to anyway.
+Want to review things anyway - now that I've escaped that situation, my next stop is to fix the world (or some small corner of it).